real7lab/Discord-Twitch-Allert-Bot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is developed by [Lab](https://discord.gg/visionn).

+For more details, please refer to our [official discord](https://discord.gg/visionn).